93 Comments

 How to make an appointment for the Ficha de Canje on the Interpol website

-Just click on Registre su cita and you are directed to this page.
+Click on Registre su cita and you are directed to this page.

 How to make an appointment at Interpol Peru

-Now just fill in required fields:
+Now just fill in following fields:

-• Tipo de documento (Type of document): Select the document with which you entered the country (most probably passport, so pasaporte).
+Select the document with which you entered Peru (usually pasaporte).

-• Numero de documento (Document number): Enter your passport number.
+• Número de documento (Document number):

-• Apellido paterno (Last name): Enter your last name.
+• Apellido paterno (Last name):

 How to make an appointment at Interpol Peru